Trump says he prefers to keep Deputy Attorney General Rosenstein in his job

 “My preference would be to keep him and to let him finish up,” Trump said, without explaining what he would like Rosenstein to finish working on.

 Rosenstein currently oversees Special Counsel Robert Mueller’s independent investigation into possible Russian meddling in the 2016 presidential election.
 Russia denies interfering.
-Rosenstein is often the target of Trump’s anger. [nL2N1WA0MQ]
+Rosenstein is often the target of Trump’s anger.

-The White House on Monday announced Trump would meet with Rosenstein on Thursday after conflicting news media reports that Rosenstein would soon leave his post.
-But on Wednesday, Trump said he could delay the meeting for fear of distracting from a Senate hearing on Brett Kavanaugh, his nominee to join the Supreme Court. [nL2N1WC0E3]
+Some news media reported on Monday that Rosenstein would soon leave his post, prompting Trump, in New York for the U.N.
+General Assembly, to say he would meet with the second-most powerful Justice Department official on Thursday.
+But Trump told the news conference he could delay the meeting for fear of distracting from a Senate hearing on Brett Kavanaugh, his embattled nominee to join the Supreme Court.

+There had been widespread speculation that Trump would fire Rosenstein since Friday when a New York Times report said that in 2017 Rosenstein had suggested secretly recording the president and recruiting Cabinet members to invoke a constitutional amendment to remove him from office.
+The Times said none of those proposals came to fruition.
+Rosenstein denied the report as “inaccurate and factually incorrect.”

+Shortly after the Times story, Trump told supporters at a rally in Missouri that there is “a lingering stench” at the Justice Department and that “we’re going to get rid of that, too.”

 Reporting by Steve Holland; writing by Lisa Lambert; editing by Jonathan Oatis